3 Beautiful Waterfalls in Luang Prabang, Laos

 What makes Tat Sae Waterfalls unique is its location.
 To get to the waterfall, you will first have to make your way to the small town of Bak En.
 At the river in Bak En, you can park your bicycle or motorbike, before embarking on a 10-minute boat ride to reach the Tat Sae waterfalls.

 The waterfall is surrounded by dense forest and has a serene and peaceful atmosphere that is perfect for those looking to escape the crowds.
-Unlike Kuang Si Falls, Tat Sae is still visited by the local people which makes for a more authentic experience.
+Unlike Kuang Si Falls, Tat Sae is more off the beaten track and is still visited by locals, providing a more authentic experience.

 The area has a picnic area and a good restaurant serving traditional Lao cuisine.

 The Tat Sae waterfalls are open every day from 8 A.M.
-TO 5.30 P.M. and the entrance fee is 20 000 kips.
+TO 5 P.M. and the entrance fee is 30 000 kips.
+Tat Sae Falls is best visited in the monsoon season when the turquoise waters flow abundantly.

 For more information, check out my complete guide to Tat Sae Waterfalls